Hark, when the night is falling,

 I was in a primary grade on the night Sir Winston Churchill died.
 For our special school assembly next day, Mr. Thompson supplied a recording of Churchill’s war speech, “…Are you prepared?…”

 During grade five our stern teacher recommended a children’s book he was reading, An Episode of Sparrows, about poor children playing in the bomb ruins of postwar London.
 The fierce little heroine our age, Lovejoy, was the most poverty stricken of all the kids.
-I didn’t manage to find the novel: Decades passed.
+Perhaps the girls kept passing it around amongst each other; anyways, I didn’t manage to read the novel: Decades passed.
 At last, during yet another holiday in England, I sent away for the novel to be delivered to the London Review of Books, across from the British Museum.
 I carried it home to Canada.
 This week I read it.
 Wow.
-People cry at parts.
+People cry at parts, according to Goodreads.

 One day after school we changed our clothes in the classroom, putting on our blue shorts and white shirts, and roared off in the VW van to play soccer against River Dale.
 I forget the score; I was known for ranging farther up and down the field than anyone else: all that walking had made me stronger than the suburb kids.
 Our route back meant we passed… right by my house!
 “Hey,” said the kids, “we could let Sean off here!” …